This Christmas Snack Platter is full of sweets, cookies, fruit, crackers, and candy to keep kids of all ages busy.

-When you are neck deep in holiday stress and need a tray of sweets for a party or to satisfy the kids while you wrap some gifts, check out this ultimate Christmas Snack Platter!
-Full of sweets, cookies, and fruit to keep all hands busy.
+When you are neck deep in the stress of the holiday season and need a tray of sweets for a party or to satisfy the kids while you wrap some gifts, check out this ultimate Christmas Snack Platter!

 I love snacking and grazing because it keeps me from feeling like I need to eat everything on my plate at a meal, or feeling guilty at a dinner party where a plate is already fixed for me and I am either too full to eat it all or I don’t particularly like one of the foods on it.